renerocksai/slides/README.md

 # Slides - Slideshows for Hackers

-My first steps in [Zig](https://ziglang.org), towards creating a simple but powerful [imgui](https://github.com/ocornut/imgui/wiki#about-the-imgui-paradigm) based, OpenGL-rendered slideshow app in Zig.
+This project is both a case study and also marks my first steps in [Zig](https://ziglang.org), towards creating a simple but powerful [imgui](https://github.com/ocornut/imgui/wiki#about-the-imgui-paradigm) based, OpenGL-rendered slideshow app in Zig.

 **Danger - this is alpha stuff**.
 I have used it to give a few presentations in online meetings though and nobody seemed to notice that I didn't use Powerpoint.